 In southern California, Chemistree’s subsidiary has been granted a conditional use permit (CUP) from the City of Desert Hot Springs—an oasis in the desert for California’s cannabis industry.

-Chemistree’s savvy management team lead the company to acquire Sugarleaf and its Tier 3 Producer/Processor license after the company was revealed to be in distress.
-By taking advantage of Sugarleaf’s early struggles, Chemistree was able to secure the company and its licenses for only US$1,000,000, a significant discount when compared to the shutdown value of its assets at the time.
+Chemistree’s savvy management team lead the company to acquire Sugarleaf and its Tier 3 producer and processor license after the company was revealed to be in distress.
+By taking advantage of Sugarleaf’s early struggles, Chemistree was able to secure the company and its licenses for only US$1 million, a significant discount when compared to the shutdown value of its assets at the time.

 - Vertically-integrated company expanding into premiere cannabis jurisdictions in the US and beyond.